Loading…

 Best Completed Manhwa →

-Binge-friendly note: chapters 100–180 are the stretch where most readers report reading 20+ chapters in a single sitting.
-This is the series at its most addictive.
+Binge-friendly note: chapters 80-117 are the stretch where most readers report reading 20+ chapters in a single sitting; once the love triangle enters its final arc, the pacing accelerates.
 Clear your afternoon.

 Who does Jugyeong end up with?